sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 22. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
 23. Pennsylvania 18: Mike Doyle is retiring.
 24. Rhode Island 2: Jim Langevin is retiring.
+25. Tennessee 5: Jim Cooper is retiring.
-25. Texas 30: Eddie Bernice Johnson is retiring.
+26. Texas 30: Eddie Bernice Johnson is retiring.
-26. Texas 34: Filemon Vela Jr. is retiring.
+27. Texas 34: Filemon Vela Jr. is retiring.
-27. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
+28. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
-28. Wisconsin 3: Ron Kind is retiring.
+29. Wisconsin 3: Ron Kind is retiring.

 ### Republican Retirements ###